 Mechanical Power = Rotational Speed X Torque

 When we set the power of the motors from the Move Blocks, we actually set the mechanical power.
-So when we increase the value, we not only increase the speed of the motor but also its torque.
+So, when we increase the value, we not only increase the speed of the motor but also we increase its torque.

-Now we are ready to put into practice what we have learned so far.
-Gear is called a group of gear wheels, that engage and hence driving each other.
-The gear wheel that is directly driven by the motor is called driver gear, while the one that is attached to the wheels or the output gear is called follower gear.
+Now, we are ready to put into practice what we have learned so far.
+Gear is the group of gear wheels that engage and hence drive each other.
+The gear wheel that is directly driven by the motor is called a driver gear, while the one that is attached to the wheels, or the output gear, is called a follower gear.

 Each gear wheel has multiple teeth on its circumference.
-When we put two gear wheels next to each other those teeth engage.
-In result, when we rotate one of the two gear wheels, the other one also rotates.
-What is more interesting is that for each tooth from the first gear passed through the point, where they engage, a tooth from the second will also pass.
+When we put two gear wheels next to each other, the teeth engage.
+As a result, when we rotate one of the two gear wheels, the other one also rotates.
+Interestingly, every time a tooth from the first gear passes through the engage point, a tooth from the second gear will also pass.

-To see this in practice, construct the gear from the material to the video.
+To see this in practice, construct the gear following the instructions in the video.